agnicore/nfx/README.md

 ## NUGET
+*UNDER CONSTRUCTION*
+As of 2018-01-14 you can use NFXv5 only if you get it here and build it.
+We are still working on publishing Nuget packages

 [NFX Packages TO BE RELEASED for NFXv5 ](https://www.nuget.org/profiles/itadapter)

+Older (NFXv3) Package home:

 cmd | Description
  -------|------
  `pm> install-package NFX` | NFX Core Package (App, Pile, Glue, Log, Instr etc.)